Christian Bethancourt Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks have a 4.45 team ERA that ranks 23rd across all league pitching staffs.
+- The Diamondbacks' 4.44 team ERA ranks 21st among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (88 total, 1.1 per game).
+- Diamondbacks pitchers combine to allow 89 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- The Diamondbacks are sending Gallen (9-2) to the mound for his 17th start of the season as he looks for his 10th win.
-He is 9-2 with a 2.84 ERA and 104 strikeouts in 98 1/3 innings pitched.
+- The Diamondbacks will send Davies (1-4) out to make his ninth start of the season.
+He is 1-4 with a 7.82 ERA and 30 strikeouts through 35 2/3 innings pitched.

-- The righty's last time out was on Wednesday against the Milwaukee Brewers, when he tossed seven innings, surrendering one earned run while giving up three hits.
+- In his most recent outing on Saturday against the San Francisco Giants, the right-hander went four innings, giving up six earned runs while surrendering six hits.

+- The 30-year-old has a 7.82 ERA and 7.6 strikeouts per nine innings across eight games this season, while giving up a batting average of .315 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.